devangb3/RAG-Client/README.md

 # RAG CLI Tool

 A command-line interface tool that implements Retrieval-Augmented Generation (RAG) using Google's Gemini API.
-This tool allows you to ask questions about the content of text and PDF documents.
+This tool allows you to ask questions about the content of text, PDF documents and Python Codebases.

 ## Features

 - Process single documents or entire directories
-- Supports both `.txt` and `.pdf` files
+- Supports both `.txt`, `.pdf`, `.py` files
 - Uses Google's Gemini API for text generation
 - Implements RAG pattern using FAISS vector store
 - Interactive Q&A interface